Menu

 The Surrey Board of Trade supports business in Surrey and attracts business to Surrey through a diversified service portfolio of government advocacy, workforce development, business & international trade, connection concierge services (including events), and cost-saving benefits.

 The Surrey Board of Trade represents 6,000 member contacts, and over 60,000 employees, representing 6,000 member business contacts.
-We are Surrey’s city-building business organization with a common goal of furthering the interests of businesses in our region.
+We are Surrey’s city-building business organization with a common goal of supporting business and attracting business.
 We have demonstrated, through our projects and initiatives, a commitment to enhancing the local economy.
 Our membership is comprised of individuals in various industry sectors of the economy.
 The Surrey Board of Trade, also known as the Surrey Chamber of Commerce, owns both names.

 SURREY BOARD OF TRADE GLOBAL END (MISSION)